-Only patients who get radiation to the scalp or the brain may have hair loss.
+Only people who get radiation to the scalp or the brain may have hair loss.
 Others won't.
-If you do have hair loss, it will usually occur suddenly and come out in clumps.
-In most cases, the hair will grow back after therapy stops, but it may be thinner or have a different texture.
+If it does happen, it’s usually sudden and comes out in clumps.
+In most cases, your hair will grow back after therapy stops, but it may be thinner or have a different texture.

-One way to minimize hair loss is to cut your hair short before treatment begins to make less weight on the hair shaft.
-If the hair loss occurs on top of your head, be sure to wear a hat or a scarf to protect your scalp from the sun when you go outside.
-If you decide to purchase a wig, ask the doctor to write a prescription for one and check to see if it's covered by your insurance or is a tax-deductible expense.
+Some people choose to cut their hair short before treatment begins to make less weight on the hair shaft.
+If you lose hair on top of your head, be sure to wear a hat or a scarf to protect your scalp from the sun when you go outside.
+If you decide to buy a wig, ask the doctor to write a prescription for one and check to see if it's covered by your insurance or is a tax-deductible expense.

 What Are Other Possible Early Side Effects From Radiation Therapy?

-Radiation therapy to the head, neck, or parts of the digestive system can result in loss of interest in eating.
-But it's important to continue to eat a healthy diet while undergoing treatment in order to maintain your health and keep up your strength.
+Radiation therapy to the head, neck, or parts of the digestive system can make you lose your appetite.
+But it's important to keep eating a healthy diet while you’re having treatment to keep your body strong.

-- Eating five or six small meals spread out through the day often works better than trying to eat three larger meals.
+- Try eating five or six small meals spread out through the day instead of three large ones.

-- Keeping healthy snacks that you enjoy on hand will help you eat when you're hungry rather than waiting for mealtimes and perhaps losing your appetite.
+- Keep healthy snacks on hand.
+It will help you eat when you're hungry rather than waiting for mealtimes and maybe losing your appetite.

-Before you start radiation to the head or neck, see your dentist for a thorough exam to help reduce subsequent problems once therapy starts.
+Before you start radiation to your head or neck, see your dentist for a thorough exam.
 Radiation can cause problems in your mouth that include: